bermudalocket/nerdUHC/README.md

 * `max-team-size` Maximum number of players per team.
 * `alive-team-name` Name of the alive team (for solo mode only).
 * `dead-team-name` Name of the dead team (for solo mode only).
-* `allow-friendly-fire` Whether or not to allow friendly fire within teams.
+* :white_check_mark: `allow-friendly-fire` Whether or not to allow friendly fire within teams.

 * `player-combat-tag-time-in-sec` Number of seconds after attacking (or taking damage) for which the player should spawn a doppel upon logout.
 * `combat-tag-doppel` Type of LivingEntity to use for doppels.